germangar/algorizer/README.md

 - Make the chart load bars in modular blocks so it doesn't take so long on high bar count.

 .
 I will not make much work on the chart window UI.
 I'll make it able to change timeframe if the lightweight-charts gods allow it and that's it.
 But I'll gladly accept contributions on it.
-The script and the chart are in a client/server configuration so whole new chart  replacements other than lightweight-charts could be added</br>
+The script and the chart are in a client/server configuration so even whole new chart replacements other than lightweight-charts could be added</br>
 .
 I'll also be happy to accept contributions in making it work with stocks.
 Only needs a fetcher file and a way to get the realtime price updates, but I have no idea where one can obtain that information in the world of stocks.

 --------------------